 A Blueprint for Terminating Employees in Alberta

-Calgary employment lawyer William Armstrong laughs when I tell him I want a blueprint for how to terminate with just cause and without fear.
-“I’m not sure you can ever do it without fear, because someone can always sue,” he cautions.
+While it would be nice to have blueprint for terminating an employee for just cause, it isn't really something that can be done without fear because the reality is, someone can always sue.
 It’s possible, of course, and Alberta’s Employment Standards Code tells you roughly when and how you can do it.
 But it’s not as easy as American sitcoms might make you think.

 OK, we get it, not easy.
 But possible, right?

-“People can do it,” Armstrong says, but it requires a great deal of legwork.
+Yes, but it requires a lot of legwork.
 If an employer’s lawyer gives just cause a nod, it’s the beginning of operation cover-your-behind.
 The lawyer will ask for records and documents galore, including statements from other employees or witnesses to the incident.
-“I want to have the evidence now so that if I do end up in court months or years later, we have the goods,” says Armstrong.
-(Good to know: under most circumstances, a terminated employee has up to two years to sue.)

 When Employees Violate Their Employment Contract

-If the answer to the first question is three days or three weeks ago, and to the second, still working, you’ve probably shot yourself in the foot.
-“How are you going to explain that to the judge?” asks Armstrong.
+If the answer to the first question is three days or three weeks ago, and the employee is still working, you’ve probably shot yourself in the foot.
+After all, how are you going to explain that to a judge?

 But … we had to investigate!
 Sure, you did, and good for you.
 But while you’re investigating, make the employee stay home (with pay), because every moment they stay on the job after the “possible just cause” incident weakens your case.